Drew-Macgibbon/Drew-MacGibbon/README.md

 **I am a Vue / Nuxt / Typescript / Supabase expert** with full-stack capabilities and a background in business.
 I've been using Nuxt 3 in all my development projects since the first release candidate was released.
 I've moved to India, started my development company and am in the process of finding projects/hiring a team.

-## I am looking for work
+## I am open to work collaborations

-Ideally, I am looking for **long-term partnerships** where I can assist non-technical founders with bringing their vision to life, helping them to scale a team with cost-effective Indian talent that I can manage in person.
+Ideally, I am looking for **long-term partnerships** where I can assist founders with bringing their vision to life, helping them to scale a team with cost-effective Indian talent that I can manage in person.
 I am open to once-off projects if I can choose the technology stack, and you provide designs.

 &nbsp;&nbsp;
 <div align="center">